Latest GMX (GMX) News Update

 What is the latest news on GMX?

-TLDR GMX navigates post-hack recovery with compensation payouts and V2 momentum.
+GMX navigates post-hack resilience with cross-chain expansion and intensifying DEX competition.
 Here are the latest updates:

 Deep Dive